BigSmoke45/Gas-station-company-website/README.md

 # Gas-station-company-website
-Project for the University, version 1.0
+Pet-project for the University, version 1.0